grantjenks/python-diskcache/docs/case-study-landing-page-caching.rst

 page and cache the result.
 With no barrier in place, eleven workers cause a cache stampede.
 The eleven workers are composed of ten synchronous workers and one in a background thread.
-The best way to customize :math:`\beta` is through experimentation, otherwise the default is very reasonable.
+The best way to customize :math:`\beta` is through experimentation, otherwise the default is reasonable.

 :doc:`DiskCache <index>` provides data types and recipes for memoization and mitigation of cache stampedes.
 The decorators provided are composable for a